ska-telescope/ska-pst-lmc/docs/src/architecture/devices.rst

 TANGO Devices
 =============

-Five PST TANGO devices (BEAM, SMRB, RECV, DSP, and STAT.*) are deployed in a single TANGO Device server.
+Five PST TANGO devices (BEAM, SMRB, RECV, DSP.*, and STAT) are deployed in a single TANGO Device server.
 For AA0.5, each deployment of PST supports a single beam; multiple device servers could be deployed to support multiple beams.

 Full PST control and monitoring is accessed via the BEAM device.